 - Giant Tortoise at Reptile Garden, Singapore Zoo, 1.15pm

-Timing subject to change, always check the Singapore Zoo website for the latest info.
+Animal feeding timings are subject to change, so always check the Singapore Zoo website for the latest info.

 Timing is subject to change, so always check the Singapore Zoo website for the latest info.